ENGLISH CANONICAL TEXT

 Article II — Authority and Function

 The Canon is not authoritative by authorship, institution, or intent, but by function.
-Authority arises solely from structural consistency with the Canon.

 - The Whitepaper defines what Inner OS is.